ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 Requires that operations done by one thread respect program order.
 - Cannot re-order operations done by the same thread
-- Can re-order non-overlapping operations done by different threads
+- Can re-order operations done by different threads

 > Sequential Consistency is not a local property and thus we lose composability.